UMAprotocol/dev-quickstart/README.md

 ## Developer Quickstart Repo

 This repo is intended to have scripts and tests available to allow for testing UMA contracts.
-The repo uses the `OptimisticDepositBox` contract as an example.
+The repo uses the `OptimisticDepositBox` and `EventBasedPredictionMarket` contracts as examples.

 ## Install dependencies